How to shop on Black Friday 2024: get the most out of the holiday sales

 (Image credit: Getty)

-The best Black Friday deals can be significant – we've saved thousands over the years with careful product choices that we've waited patiently to see discounted – but it's also easy to get caught up in the hype and end up buying things you don't really need.
-And sadly there are also scammers and other online villains trying to con you out of your Black Friday cash.
+The best Black Friday deals can be significant – we've saved thousands over the years with careful product choices that we've waited patiently to see discounted – but it's also easy to get caught up in the hype and buy things you don't need.
+And sadly, there are also scammers and other online villains trying to con you out of your Black Friday cash.

-Read on for our expert guide on how to shop on Black Friday, to really get the most out of the big event.
-Preparing yourself and knowing what to look for can give you that edge in the sales, leaving you with all the best deals on the products you need.
+Read on for our expert guide on how to shop on Black Friday (and its sister sale, Cyber Monday) to get the most out of the big event.
+Preparing yourself and knowing what to look for can give you that edge in sales, leaving you with all the best deals on the products you need.

-Black Friday is the Friday immediately after Thanksgiving, so this year it falls on November 24.
-In terms of Black Friday deals, most will go online in the week running up to Black Friday, with many ending over the weekend or after Cyber Monday, which is the first Monday after Black Friday – this year, 27 November.
+Black Friday is the Friday immediately after Thanksgiving, so this year, it falls on November 29.
+In terms of Black Friday deals, most will go online in the week before Black Friday, with many ending over the weekend or after Cyber Monday, which is the first Monday after Black Friday—this year, 2 December.

-The days when Black Friday meant a single day of deals are long gone, and these days Black Friday feels like it starts in October and ends in December.
-That's because for some retailers it does: firms such as Amazon tend to start early to beat rivals and then run deals after others' Black Friday deals have ended.
+The days when Black Friday meant a single day of deals are long gone, and these days, Black Friday feels like it starts in October and ends in December.
+That's because, for some retailers, it does: firms like Amazon tend to start early to beat rivals and then run deals after others' Black Friday deals have ended.
 Other retailers are starting to do the same.

 Now, you can see Black Friday deals popping up weeks before the big day, so keeping an early lookout can secure you some impressive price cuts before the rush on November 24.